gich2009/phase-1-week-1-code-challenge/challenge3/README.md

 2. Open the project directory and navigate to the `index.html` file.
 3. Open the `index.html` file in your preferred web browser.

+`NB`: You can inspect the webpage to see the values logged on the console.

 ## Resources
 This program uses the following resources for tax and deduction calculations: